About Jill Kessler-Miller

 As a Dog Expert and Dog Trainer

 I have been training dogs since 1987.
-I have trained and titled my own dogs in obedience, protection, scent discrimination, agility and conformation.
+I have trained and titled my own dogs in obedience, protection, scent discrimination, agility, conformation, and barn hunt.
 I am a certified trainer with CCPDT and APDT.
 I work extensively with abnormal behavior issues, aggression, dog bites, as well

 as other basic issues.
 I also worked for veterinarians for several years, and have a keen interest in veterinary medicine.